parsec-labs/parsec-website/src/blog/content/Latest-Development-Update.md

 <b><a href="https://github.com/troggy">Kosta</a></b> created JSON RPC server that is compatible with the Ethereum specification.
 You can find full bounty description <a href="https://github.com/parsec-labs/parsec-node/issues/10">here</a>.

-<h3>Bounty 011 - Project Alice - Parsec Testnet</h3>

-<b><a href="https://github.com/sunify">Alex</a></b> switched over <a href="http://alice.parseclabs.org/">Project Alice</a> from Ethereum Testnet to Parsec Testnet.
-He used <a href="https://github.com/parsec-labs/parsec-node/issues/10">JSON RPC Server</a> implementation with Web3.
-You can find full bounty description <a href="https://github.com/parsec-labs/PIPs/wiki/Bounty_011">here</a>.

 <h3>Bounty 010 - Project Alice</h3>

 <b><a href="https://github.com/maxkudla">Max</a></b> created Basic demo app using Ethereum testnet.
 Also he connect it to Ethereum testnet in the backend and added few hardcoded accounts that are preloaded with testnet Ether.
 Just a reminder that Project Alice was already switched to our PARSEC testnet.
 Design for Project Alice was created by <a href="https://github.com/a5kold">Sergey</a>.
 You can find full bounty description <a href="https://github.com/parsec-labs/PIPs/wiki/Bounty_011">here</a>.

+<h3>Bounty 011 - Project Alice - Parsec Testnet</h3>

+<b><a href="https://github.com/sunify">Alex</a></b> switched over <a href="http://alice.parseclabs.org/">Project Alice</a> from Ethereum Testnet to Parsec Testnet.
+He used <a href="https://github.com/parsec-labs/parsec-node/issues/10">JSON RPC Server</a> implementation with Web3.
+You can find full bounty description <a href="https://github.com/parsec-labs/PIPs/wiki/Bounty_011">here</a>.

+Feel free to join our <a href="https://join.slack.com/t/acebusters/shared_invite/enQtNDA2NDE4MjE0NzQzLTVhYzIzOTcyMThjNWEzNjlhMzlkMjU4ZGZlZjg3OTAwNDQ1OWJjMWI2ZTU5ZWQ3OGRmNTQ0M2IyN2VlYTg0ZWY">Slack</a> and start working on our open <a href="https://github.com/parsec-labs/PIPs/wiki/Bounties">Bounties</a>.
+We are an open community which means that anyone can try do deliver a bounty and if you will pass a validation - just send you wallet address to receive an ETH.

 <h2>Parsec Faucet</h2>